Pen – FrøyaRingen (NYTEK23)

 - Welded steel brackets or injection moulded plastic brackets threaded on the floating collars.

-- Steel brackets prevent ovalizatiton of the floating collars.
+- The distribution of the mooring brackets prevents ovalization of the floating collars.
 Hence, local buckling is prevented and the flexibility of the floating collars is maintained.

 - Installation of the net at the bottom of the handrail posts ensures load distribution in the entire structure.

-- Bushings between steel brackets and floating collar reduce the friction.
-The floating collars have a free motion inside the brackets, both rotationally and horizontally.
+- Bushings between steel brackets and floating collar pipes reduce the friction.
+The floating collars have free motion inside the brackets, both rotationally and horizontally.

 - For the pens having a sinker tube, this component needs brackets adapted for this purpose.

-- Inside the floating collars there are pieces of styrofoam to ensure the buoyancy if the floating collars are damaged of punctured.
+- Styrofoam rod segments are inserted inside the floating collar pipes to ensure the buoyancy if the floating collar pipes are damaged or punctured.

 - Walkway grate